explosion/prodigy-recipes/README.md

 # Prodigy Recipes

-This repository contains a collection of recipes for [Prodigy](https://prodi.gy), our annotation tool powered by active learning.
-In order to use them, you'll need a license for Prodigy – [see this page](https://prodi.gy/buy) for more details.
+This repository contains a collection of recipes for [Prodigy](https://prodi.gy), our scriptable annotation tool for text and images.
+In order to use this repo, you'll need a license for Prodigy – [see this page](https://prodi.gy/buy) for more details.
 For questions and bug reports, please use the [Prodigy Support Forum](https://support.prodi.gy).
 If you've found a mistake or